 Chile Travel Tips

-Chile is a safe country, with a low crime rate, but nevertheless, we recommend taking a taxi or Uber (not expensive) during night time.
+Chile is a safe country, with a low crime rate, but nevertheless, we recommend taking a taxi or Uber (not expensive) during nighttime.
 Keep money and valuables in a money belt or pouch under your clothes.
 Crimes that take place are usually crimes of opportunity, like pickpocket thieves, as opposed to violent crime, therefore be careful with your wallet and try not to use jewelry or expensive watches.

 1. Valle de Elqui (6 hours north of Santiago), a peaceful area with clear skies, and beautiful little towns, like Pisco Elqui.